The Ultimate Guide to Canadian-Made Household Products: Buy Local, Support Canadian Businesses (UPDATE MARCH 5, 2025)

 • Use Canadian Online Retailers – Websites like Well.ca and BuyCanadianFirst.ca specialize in Canadian-made products.

-• Stay Informed on Tariffs – The Canadian government has released a list of U.S. products that are now subject to a 25% tariff as of February 4, 2025.
-Check the official list here to see which items might be affected.
+• Stay Informed on Tariffs – The Canadian government has released a list of U.S. products now subject to a 25% tariff as of February 4, 2025.
+Check the official list here to see what’s affected.

 Canadian Retailers to Support